Enrico Costa (politician): Career

-In the 2014 Piedmontese regional elections he was a candidate for the presidency of the region for the NCD, just getting 2.98% of the vote.

-On 28 January 2016 he became Minister for regional affairs and autonomies, succeeding Maria Carmela Lanzetta (exactly one year after her resignation).
-In addition to the powers of his department, Prime Minister Renzi entrusted him with responsibilities in matters of family policies.
-He was reconfirmed as minister with the same powers also in the executive headed by Paolo Gentiloni.
+In the 2014 Piedmontese regional election, Costa was a candidate for the presidency of the region for the NCD, getting 2.98% of the vote.
+On 28 January 2016, he became Minister for Regional Affairs and Autonomies, succeeding Maria Carmela Lanzetta (exactly one year after her resignation).
+In addition to the powers of his department, Prime Minister Matteo Renzi entrusted him with responsibilities in matters of family policies.
+He was reconfirmed as minister with the same powers, also in the executive headed by Paolo Gentiloni.

-On 19 July 2017 he resigned from his post as minister, in disagreement with some measures proposed by the Council of Ministers to which he was part.
-On the same day he decided to leave Popular Alternative but Silvio Berlusconi locked the doors of Forza Italia to Costa and other refugees, suggesting that they give life to a new centrist formation.

-On 19 December he joined Us with Italy, the so-called "fourth leg" of the center-right coalition, and in the parliamentary elections of 2018 he was re-elected as a deputy in the uninominal constituency of Alba, obtaining 48.24% of the votes.

-On 19 April 2018 he left Us with Italy and returned to Forza Italia.
-On 4 August 2020 he announced his move to Action, the liberal-reformist party founded and led by Carlo Calenda.
+On 19 July 2017, Costa resigned from his post as minister in disagreement with some measures proposed by the Council of Ministers to which he was part.
+On the same day, he decided to leave Popular Alternative (AP) but Silvio Berlusconi locked the doors of Forza Italia to Costa and others, suggesting that they give life to a new centrist formation.
+On 19 December, he joined Us with Italy (NcI), the "fourth leg" of the centre-right coalition.
+Re-elected in 2018 as a deputy in the single-member district of Alba, Piedmont, obtaining 48.24% of the votes.
+On 19 April 2018, he left NcI and returned to Forza Italia.
+On 4 August 2020, he announced his move to Action, the liberal-reformist party founded and led by Carlo Calenda.
+In 2024, he left Action and returned to Forza Italia.